Pak FM Qureshi meets Sri Lanka's new leadership to boost bilateral ties

 Tension between India and Pakistan escalated after New Delhi revoked Jammu and Kashmir's special status on August 5.
 Reacting to India's move on Kashmir, Pakistan downgraded diplomatic ties with New Delhi and expelled the Indian High Commissioner.
 President Gotabaya Rajapaksa also met Wu Jianghao, Special Representative of the State Council of the People's Republic of China and Director-General of the Department of Asian Affairs of the Chinese Foreign Ministry.

-"I was pleased to meet with the Special Representative of the State Council of the People's Republic of China and Director-General of the Department of Asian Affairs of the Chinese Foreign Ministry, Mr Wu Jianghao and had cordial discussions on China-LKA relations," the president said in a tweet.
+"I was pleased to meet with the Special Representative of the State Council of the People's Republic of China and Director-General of the Department of Asian Affairs of the Chinese Foreign Ministry, Mr Wu Jianghao and had cordial discussions on China-LKA relations," the president tweeted.
 Speaking to the media after the discussion, Qureshi termed his meeting with the Sri Lankan counterpart as "excellent" and extended an invitation to Gunawardena to visit Islamabad.

 Prime Minister Khan has also invited President Gotabaya Rajapaksa to visit Islamabad at his "earliest convenience".
 The President arrived in New Delhi on Thursday on a three-day visit to India, his first overseas trip after coming into power this month.
 He stormed to victory in Sri Lanka's presidential elections, the results of which were out on November 17.